vexsoftware/votifier/README.markdown

 If you want to customize Votifier, simply the edit `./plugins/votifier/config.yml` file.

+Version 2.0 introduces the `badPacketThreshold` configuration value.
+This is the value of consecutive bad packets that a server can send before the server denys further connections.
+If you wish to turn this feature off, set `badPacketThreshold` to `-1`.

 ## Writing Vote Listeners

 A vote listener implements the `VoteListener` interface which contains an implementation of the `voteMade` method.